-The Foundation for Epigenetic Medicine is the research arm of The National Institute for Integrative Healthcare.
+The Foundation for Epigenetic Medicine is the research arm of the National Institute for Integrative Healthcare.
 It is currently involved in several research projects.
-To make a donation, click the button below:

 The Foundation for Epigenetic Medicine has performed groundbreaking research in many areas of physical and mental health.
-You can see the portfolio of completed and ongoing projects to which we have contributed by following the links below.
+Our Research Portfolio below shows the dozens of studies that we have performed and published in peer-reviewed journals.

-The Veterans Stress project connects veterans suffering from PTSD with therapists and life coaches who offer EFT.
-It has also conduced several studies measuring the effect of EFT on Posttraumatic Stress Disorder (PTSD), which affects an estimated 500,000 veterans who have returned from Afghanistan and Iraq, as well as some 470,000 Vietnam veterans.
-Results of this research are shared at the website of the Veterans Stress Project, where vets can also connect withpractitioners.
+The Veterans Stress Solution connects veterans suffering from PTSD with therapists and life coaches who offer EFT.
+It has also conduced several studies measuring the effect of EFT on Posttraumatic Stress Disorder (PTSD), which affects an estimated 800,000 veterans who have returned from Afghanistan and Iraq, as well as some 400,000 Vietnam veterans.
+Results of this research are shared at the website of the Veterans Stress Solution, where vets can also connect with practitioners.